In My Memory (song)

 "In My Memory" is a song by Dutch producer DJ Tiësto.
 It was released in April 2002 as a single from his debut album, In My Memory.
 The song includes vocals by Nicola Hitchcock of the band Mandalay.
 The song did not chart in Europe, but being the title track for the album it gained great success in North America.

-"In My Memory" was remixed by various artists like the San Francisco duo Gabriel & Dresden and Airwave.
-Other artists like V-One, Fade and Quadra also remixed it and were included in the various releases.
+"In My Memory" was remixed by various artists like the San Francisco duo Gabriel & Dresden and Laurent Veronez under his aliases of Airwave and V-One.
+Other artists like Fade and Quadra also remixed it and were included in the various releases.